Vita Zaverukha: Biography

 Zaverukha joined Euromaidan and took part in the storming of the Vinnytsia regional state administration in January 2014.
 She did not belong to any organisation but was active in the area of the far-right and the Right Sector.
-After the outbreak of war in Donbas in April 2014, she joined the volunteer batallion Aidar, which was active in the Luhansk region.
+After the outbreak of war in Donbas in April 2014, she joined the volunteer battalion Aidar, which was active in the Luhansk region.

 Zaverukha first became known in Russia for calling for the suppression of the Russian minority in Ukraine and for posting neo-Nazi content on social media.
 In France and elsewhere she became known following the publication in the French magazine Elle, on 14 November 2014, of a report on women in the armed conflict in Donbas, in which Zaverukha was interviewed and photographed.
 At the end of December 2014, the Ukrainian-American pianist Valentina Lisitsa discovered that Zaverukha had posted images of herself making the Nazi salute and wearing a swastika, and joined a social media campaign to protest the Elle article.
 Faced with numerous criticisms, Elle editorial board issued a statement on 30 December saying that it was "shocked" by the news of Zaverukha's neo-Nazi background and condemned any xenophobic, antisemitic, racist and Nazi ideology.

 In April 2015 Zaverukha was arrested on charges of participating in an armed robbery at a gas station that had taken place on 4 May 2015 in Kyiv.
 Reportredly, the police had chased the car carrying a group of robbers from a petrol station.
 A shootout ensued, two policemen were killed and three wounded, one robber died, and two escaped but were arrested some time later.
 One of the alleged robbers confessed on camera that Zaverukha had participated in the robbery.
 According to investigators, the group was preparing a terrorist attack in Kyiv.
 Following the arrest, Zaverukha and the other suspects in custody claimed that they were subjected to torture.